ouvaa/ouvaa.github.io/README.md

 ## Contributing

 Interested in contributing to Ouvaalan?
 We'd love your help.
 Ouvaalan is an open source project, built one contribution at a time by users like you.
-See [the contributing page](docs/contributing.html) for instructions on how to contribute.
+**Contribute directly by forking and include your word for use in ouvaalan.**